neo4j-contrib/neomodel/README.rst

     # traverse incoming IS_FROM relations on Country via the inhabitants property
     Country.incoming('IS_FROM', alias='inhabitant', to=Person)

-An alias is just a name given to a relationship, in order to have access to it via python objects.
-In the above example, there is only one neo4j relationship present (IS_FROM), we are just defining two different aliases for it, one accessible via the Person objects and one via Country objects.
+An alias is just a name given to the attribute for handling relationship.
+In the above example, there is one neo4j relationship present `IS_FROM`, we are just defining two different aliases for it, one accessible via the Person objects and one via Country objects.
 All objects of class Person can access that relationship through the *is_from* attribute, and all objects of class Country can access it through the *inhabitant* attribute.

-The *to* field respects Class inheritance.
-You can specify an abstract class or superclass and maintain the defined relationship for all its subclasses.

 Access related nodes through your defined relations::